 - Must pay a dividend and have at least 5 years of dividend payment and growth history.

-- Dividend should be at least 3% and no more than 5% for regular companies.
+- Starting dividend should be at least 3% and no more than 6% for regular companies or corporations.
+Normally, a dividend above 6% implies high risk.

-- Dividends must be fully covered by FCF (free-cash-flow), only exception is for utilities.
+- Dividends must be fully covered by FCF (free-cash-flow), only exception is for utilities which are regulated (have predictable income) and can easily manage debt to pay dividends.

 - Debt to Cap/Equity should be at reasonable levels for the given industry.